Grab the Macro Gear Guide

 The only difference is in this shot, Morvern’s little one is facing the light, whereas in Sue’s image her subject is positioned so that she’s side lit.

-Expose for the light or the colours in the sky at dawn or dusk, let your subjects appear in silhouette either fully or partially, and create a beautiful low key silhouette shot.
+Expose for the light or the colours in the sky at dawn or dusk to create a beautifully dark and moody silhouette shot.
+You can expose so your subjects appear fully in silhouette, or partially to capture some detail and emotion.

 The settings?
 You can do this using an aperture of around f/2.2, shutter speed around 1/250 and an ISO to balance (start with 320 and tweak if required, bearing in mind your settings are dependent on the ambient light you have at the time, so there’s no one size fits all exposure setting).